termie/urbsville/README.rst

 If you were to look inside bin/urbsville you would see something that looks similar to::

-  // Our main container, it will be named "Urb/hub" var hub = new urb.Urb('hub');
+  // Our main container, it will be named "Hub/hub" var hub = new urb.Hub('hub');

   // Log all hub events to stdout hub.on('event', function (event) { console.log(event); });